GSA/digitalgov.gov/content/old-docs/web-managers-forum.md

     <div class="widget-wrap">
       <div class="post clearfix">
         <div class="featpage-image">
-          <a title="Permanent Link to Improving the Accessibility of Social Media in Government Toolkit" href="https://www.WHATEVER/resources/improving-the-accessibility-of-social-media-in-government/" rel="bookmark">{{< legacy-img src="//www.WHATEVER/files/2014/06/hp-featured-pg-348-x-226-Internet-accessibility-concept-Federico-Caputo-Hemera-Thinkstock-100945139.jpg" alt="Improving the Accessibility of Social Media in Government Toolkit" >}}</a>
+          <a title="Permanent Link to Improving the Accessibility of Social Media in Government Toolkit" href="{{< relref "improving-the-accessibility-of-social-media-in-government" >}}" rel="bookmark">{{< legacy-img src="//www.WHATEVER/files/2014/06/hp-featured-pg-348-x-226-Internet-accessibility-concept-Federico-Caputo-Hemera-Thinkstock-100945139.jpg" alt="Improving the Accessibility of Social Media in Government Toolkit" >}}</a>
         </div>

         <h4 class="post-title">
-          <a href="https://www.WHATEVER/resources/improving-the-accessibility-of-social-media-in-government/">Improving the Accessibility of Social Media in Government Toolkit</a>
+          <a href="{{< relref "improving-the-accessibility-of-social-media-in-government" >}}">Improving the Accessibility of Social Media in Government Toolkit</a>
         </h4>
       </div>
     </div>